 It is supposed to became a relatively easy telescopic object in a few months from now; perihelion will be reached on 2008, August 14, while perigee will occour few days earlier).

-We performed some follow-up observations on 2008, June 9 (details on image):
+We performed some follow-up observations on 2008, June 9 (details on image; click on it for a bigger version):

 In our stackings it appears as a faint starlike object (red magnitude close to 18) while it moves in a very rich Milky Way's star field in Aquila.
 Due to the star crowding, it is nearly impossible to distinguish any potential weak coma, if present.